Learn about AB 2632 (Holden): California Mandela Act on Solitary Confinement (Video)

 Solitary confinement is one of the most severe and destructive practices used in detention facilities.
 The World Health Organization, United Nations, and other international bodies have recognized solitary confinement as greatly harmful and potentially fatal.
 People with disabilities, pregnant people, youth, and the elderly are all at heightened risk from the harm caused by solitary confinement inside jails, prisons, and immigrant detention centers in California.

-- Individuals with certain mental, physical and developmental disabilities
+• Individuals with mental, physical and developmental disabilities

 Cost Analysis